PennyLaneAI/pennylane/doc/introduction/circuits.rst

 declare the quantum circuit, and also ties the computation to a specific device that executes it.
 Quantum nodes can be easily created by using the :ref:`qnode <intro_vcirc_decorator>` decorator.

-QNodes can interface with any of the supported numerical and machine learning libraries---:ref:`NumPy <numpy_interf>`, :ref:`PyTorch <torch_interf>`, and :ref:`TensorFlow <tf_interf>`---indicated by providing an optional ``interface`` argument when creating a QNode.
-Each interface allows the quantum circuit to integrate seamlessly with library-specific data structures (e.g., NumPy arrays, or Pytorch/TensorFlow tensors) and :ref:`optimizers <intro_ref_opt>`.
+QNodes can interface with any of the supported numerical and machine learning libraries---:doc:`NumPy <interfaces/numpy>`, :doc:`PyTorch <interfaces/torch>`, and :doc:`TensorFlow <interfaces/tf>`---indicated by providing an optional ``interface`` argument when creating a QNode.
+Each interface allows the quantum circuit to integrate seamlessly with library-specific data structures (e.g., NumPy arrays, or Pytorch/TensorFlow tensors) and :doc:`optimizers <optimizers>`.

 By default, QNodes use the NumPy interface.
-The other PennyLane interfaces are introduced in more detail in the section on :ref:`interfaces <intro_interfaces>`.
+The other PennyLane interfaces are introduced in more detail in the section on :doc:`interfaces <interfaces>`.

 .. _intro_vcirc_qfunc: